Seven Reasons to Shop Auto Insurance Regularly

 Taking the time to shop for auto insurance on your birthday may pay particular benefits if you have a 12-month term policy, and your birthrate is near the beginning of the term.
 Just like with your violation or accident history, your current policy cannot make these types of adjustments mid-term.

-3) Insurance company changed their rates
+3) The insurance company changed its rates

 Insurance companies are constantly monitoring the accuracy of their rate and classification plans.
 In fact, it is not unreasonable for them to review auto insurance rates every 9-months.
 These changes are simply a business trying to maintain a reasonable level of profitability.